-The People's Republic of China, the French Republic, the Union of Soviet Socialist Republics, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, noting the importance of encouraging international commerce for peaceful purposes, determined to adopt a serious, responsible and prudent attitude of restraint regarding arms transfers, declare that, when considering under their national control procedures conventional arms transfers, they intend to observe rules of restraint, and to act in accordance with the following guidelines:
+The People's Republic of China, the French Republic, the Union of Soviet Socialist Republics, the United Kingdom of Great Britain and Northern Ireland, and the United States of America,

-- 1. They will consider carefully whether proposed transfers will: - (a) promote the capabilities of the recipient to meet needs for legitimate self-defence; - (b) serve as an appropriate and proportionate response to the security and military threats confronting the recipient country; - (c) enhance the capability of the recipient to participate in regional or other collective arrangements or other measures consistent with the Charter of the United Nations or requested by the United Nations; - 2.
-They will avoid transfers which would be likely to - (a) prolong or aggravate an existing armed conflict; - (b) increase tension in a region or contribute to regional instability; - (c) introduce destabilizing military capabilities in a region; - (d) contravene embargoes or other relevant internationally agreed restraints to which they are parties; - (e) be used other than for the legitimate defense and security needs of the recipient State; - (f) support or encourage international terrorism; - (g) be used to interfere with the internal affairs of sovereign States;
+1. They will consider carefully whether proposed transfers will:

+(a) promote the capabilities of the recipient to meet needs for legitimate self-defence;

+(b) serve as an appropriate and proportionate response to the security and military threats confronting the recipient country;

+(c) enhance the capability of the recipient to participate in regional or other collective arrangements or other measures consistent with the Charter of the United Nations or requested by the United Nations;

-economy.
+2. They will avoid transfers which would be likely to

+(a) prolong or aggravate an existing armed conflict;

+(b) increase tension in a region or contribute to regional instability;

+(c) introduce destabilizing military capabilities in a region;

+(d) contravene embargoes or other relevant internationally agreed restraints to which they are parties;

+(e) be used other than for the legitimate defense and security needs of the recipient State;

+(f) support or encourage international terrorism;

+(g) be used to interfere with the internal affairs of sovereign States;

+(h) seriously undermine the recipient State's economy.

 Source: Meeting of the Five on Arms Transfers and Non-Proliferation, London, 17-18 Oct.
-1991.
-Conference on Disarmament document CD/113.
+1991, Conference on Disarmament document CD/113.